 Most business insurance policies that contain interruption coverage typically exclude coverage for losses arising from communicable diseases and contaminants.
-Some exclude coverage for shutdowns ordered by a civil authority, or government official.
-However, one attorney who recently reviewed hundreds of business interruption policies indicated that about 20% of those policies cover coronavirus-related shutdowns because businesses were told to close by government officials and the policies contain “civil authority” coverage.
+Some exclude coverage for shutdowns ordered by civil authority or government officials.
+However, one attorney who recently reviewed hundreds of business interruption policies indicated that about 20% of those policies cover coronavirus-related shutdowns because businesses were told to close by government officials.
+The policies contain “civil authority” coverage.
 The specific language in your policy controls whether you have business interruption insurance coverage for coronavirus-related losses.

 A fundamental principle of American contract law is that contracts, including insurance policies and the exclusions that restrict or limit coverage, should be interpreted and enforced as the parties intended.
 The written policy is considered to be the best evidence of the parties’ intent.
-Therefore, whether an insurance policy covers a particular loss will be determined by the language of the policy.
+Therefore, whether an insurance policy covers a particular loss will be determined by the policy’s language.

 The types of coverage that a particular insurance policy provides are generally listed near the beginning of the policy on the “Declarations” pages.
 Insurance policies usually contain separate sections describing each type of coverage offered, followed by exclusions itemizing specific types of losses that aren’t covered.
 Insurance policies define many important terms.
 An exclusion may appear within a definition that identifies particular acts, events, substances, and other things that fall outside the scope of coverage.